adrian88888888/AHK-Virtual-Desktop-Library/README.md

 Escape::ExitApp
 ```
 # Usefull ideas to use this library:
-- Go to the next/prev desktop when the mouse touches the left/right side of the screen
+- Go to the next/prev desktop when the mouse touches the left/right side of the screen(if you want this to not work inside games use the function `IsFullScreenMode()`)
 - Move a window to the next/prev desktop when dragged to the left/right side of the screen, and to snap them to the sides use [Microsoft PowerToys](https://github.com/microsoft/PowerToys "PowerToys")(in Youtube there's demos of PowerToys)
 - When you go to another desktop and everything is minimized automaticaly focus the last minimized window with this function `AltTabOnSwitch(True)`[Function in this table](#Misc)
 - Have your favourite programs open always in the desktops you want(no matter how you open them) with the [Function in this table](#open-specified-program-on-desired-desktop-every-time)